Clipperton Oceanic starts operations today, and is the world’s newest piece of airspace.

 This one is different though – the users are in charge.

 Announcing the news in an official Press Release, Francois Renard, PM of the Clipperton Government said: “We are a little island but we are proud of our history in Pacific aviation.
 The years from 1937-1958, when Clipperton Oceanic was a name known to all passing aircraft, are looked back on fondly here.
-Now, we look forward – to a resumption of traffic on these once busy routes, and we are confident that FSB and OpsGroup are the key to making this happen”.
+Now, we look forward – to a resumption of traffic on these once busy routes, and we are confident that OPSGROUP is the key to making this happen”.